jsiek/deduce/ProofIntro.md

 So we use the definition of `Even` in a `suffices` statement

-    suffices some m:Nat. x + y = 2 * m   by definition Even
+    suffices some m:Nat. x + y = 2 * m   with definition Even
     ?

 To prove a `some` formula, we use Deduce's `choose` statement.
 This